devdevx/auto_docs/docs/cloud/aws/cert-sap.md

   - Immutable – A slower deployment method that ensures your new application version is always deployed to new instances instead of updating existing instances.
 It also has the additional advantage of a quick and safe rollback in case the deployment fails.
   - Traffic splitting – A canary testing deployment method.
 Suitable if you want to test the health of your new application version using a portion of incoming traffic while keeping the rest of the traffic served by the old application version.
 - You can avoid this downtime by performing a blue/green deployment, where you deploy the new version to a separate environment and then swap CNAMEs of the two environments to redirect traffic to the new version instantly.
 With this method, you can have two independent environments and you can quickly switch between the version by swapping the URLs.
+- You can use platform hooks to run custom scripts: prebuild, predeploy and postdeploy.

 ## AppStream 2.0